Certificate in Language and Intercultural Communication - Spanish

 Students are required to take a Language Placement Test to ensure that they are placed in the appropriate course in their target language.
 Placement tests are administered online prior to and during both fall and spring registration.

-The Language Placement Test is not required for course offerings from Spanish and Portuguese (SPPO) or Latin American Studies (LASR).
+The Language Placement Test is not required for course offerings from Spanish (SPAN), Portuguese (PORT), or Latin American and Latinx Studies (LALX).

 Program Restrictions and Exclusions

 Students pursuing the certificate in Language and Intercultural Communication should be aware of the following program restriction:

 - As noted in Majors, Minors, and Certificates, students may declare their intent to pursue a university certificate only after they have first declared a major.

 For Rice University’s policy regarding transfer credit, see Transfer Credit.
 Some departments and programs have additional restrictions on transfer credit.
 The Office of Academic Advising maintains the university’s official list of transfer credit advisors on their website: https://oaa.rice.edu.
 Students are encouraged to meet with their academic program’s transfer credit advisor when considering transfer credit possibilities.

 Program Transfer Credit Guidelines

 Students pursuing the certificate in Language and Intercultural Communication should be aware of the following program-specific transfer credit guidelines: